Ten Hag says Ronaldo’s goal is a reward for his tenacity

 “He kept going to get himself in the right positions.
 He didn’t give up, I think that’s what his whole career has been about, that’s why he’s so good,” Ten Hag said.

 “In the end, he got the reward for it.
 The pressure is always there.
 Ronaldo knows that and we have to deal with it.
 All United players know that.
-All top scorers need that, every time, the confirmation they can do it .
+All top scorers need that, every time, the confirmation that they can do it.

 Ten Hag said he was ready to “correct” Antony after the Brazilian forward came under fire for showboating with a 720-degree spin before knocking the ball out for a goal kick.